g-hurst/Internet-Video-Delivery/directions/README.md

 The relative importance of these three metrics is controlled by three coefficients: The quality coefficient, variation coefficient, and rebuffer coefficient.
 If a user is very interested in one aspect, the corresponding coefficient will be higher: e.g. a user interested in quality will have a high-quality coefficient.

 Overall user Quality of Experience (QoE) for viewing one video is calculated as follows:
-$$QoE=[(Qual Coef )(Total Chunk Qual )−(Var Coef )(Total Quality Var )−(Rebuff Coef )(Rebuff Time )]¿(Video Length) $$
+$$ QoE= \frac{[(Qual Coef )(Total Chunk Qual )−(Var Coef )(Total Quality Var )−(Rebuff Coef )(Rebuff Time )]}{(Video Length)} $$

 Additionally, many papers consider join latency, or the time between a user starting the video and the first chunk arriving.
 In our simulator, we consider join latency as rebuffering time.

 ## ABR Simulator Test Cases
 The ABR simulator test cases are found in the tests/ directory of the starter code.
 Each defines parameters that control the video, user quality calculation, and client download throughput for the current viewing session.
-A description of each parameter is below.
-More details can be found by reading the comments in each test file.
+A description of each parameter is below. **More details can be found by reading the comments in each test file.**

 ### Video Parameters
 This defines the parameters for the specific video file being streamed.
 There are three parameters in this section.

-chunk_length: The number of seconds of video per chunk.
+* chunk_length: The number of seconds of video per chunk.

-base_chunk_size: The size of an average chunk (MB) at the lowest quality.
+* base_chunk_size: The size of an average chunk (MB) at the lowest quality.
 Chunk size may still vary due to VBR encoding.

-client_buffer_size: The max seconds of video stored by receiver/client
+* client_buffer_size: The max seconds of video stored by receiver/client

 ### Quality Parameters
 This defines the parameters for calculating the user quality of experience.
 There are four parameters in this section.

-quality_levels: The number of quality levels available for streaming.
+* quality_levels: The number of quality levels available for streaming.
 In our simulator, streaming at a higher quality takes exponentially more bits; quality level 2 is twice as expensive as 1 and quality level 3 is four times as expensive as quality level 1.

-quality_coefficient: Used for calculating User Quality of Experience.
+* quality_coefficient: Used for calculating User Quality of Experience.

-variation_coefficient: Used for calculating User Quality of Experience.
+* variation_coefficient: Used for calculating User Quality of Experience.

-rebuffering_coefficient: Used for calculating User Quality of Experience.
+* rebuffering_coefficient: Used for calculating User Quality of Experience.

 ### Throughput Parameters
 This defines the client throughput and chunk download rate for the given viewing session.
-Because client bandwidth changes, it is formatted as a list of bandwidths that the client application sees over time.
-It is recommended that you write a separate script to parse this list and build a graph of the client throughput over time.
-This will greatly improve your understanding of what is going on for each algorithm running each test case.
+Because client bandwidth changes, it is formatted as a list of bandwidths that the client application sees over time. **It is recommended that you write a separate script to parse this list and build a graph of the client throughput over time.
+This will greatly improve your understanding of what is going on for each algorithm running each test case.**

 ### Chunk Parameters
 This defines the VBR behavior of the video being streamed by the client.
 It is formatted as a list of chunk size ratios, one for each chunk.
 Again, it would be greatly beneficial to your understanding to write a script that parses and graphs this list.

 The size for streaming a particular chunk at a particular quality level is given by:

+$$ Total ¿ base chunk ¿ × chunk ¿ ×2quality^{level −1} $$

 There are three things that define the size in bytes: